RajaramAjay/WearPerfect/README.md

 ## 📌 Acknowledgements

 * DeepFashion Dataset
+Provided a rich, annotated dataset of clothing images which served as the foundation for training attribute extraction models and building the virtual wardrobe.

-* ISO 11092 thermal resistance guidelines
+* ISO 11092 Thermal Resistance Guidelines
+Informed the rule-based scoring system for warmth and breathability by offering standardized methods for assessing fabric comfort levels.

-* Hugging Face, OpenWeatherMap APIs
+* Hugging Face & OpenWeatherMap APIs
+Hugging Face resources enabled model experimentation, while OpenWeatherMap was used to retrieve accurate, real-time weather data for generating context-aware outfit recommendations.

-* StableVITON for virtual try-on (future integration)
+* StableVITON (Future Integration)
+A cutting-edge virtual try-on model considered for enhancing user experience by visually simulating recommended outfits on dummy avatars.

 ## 💡 Bonus Tip